StemmlerSisters/Home/accepted/2024/PMUI-Readme-rendering.md

 This is to ensure that users using the Browse tab will not see the README tab if they do not have a remote source that allows README downloads.

 When there is no README available we will display a message to the user in the README tab.
 These messages will display when the selected package does not have an embedded README or the remote sources returns no results for the README.
+The selected tab will not change even when the newly selected package does not have an embedded README.

 When selected package is the latest version:
 >There is no README available for the selected package.